-Rockport, Texas 78382-7066 POC: Mr. Larry Gremminger Telephone: 281-795-4493 Email: larry@gremminger.com
+Rockport, Texas 78382-7066 POC: Mr. Larry Gremminger Telephone 281-795-4493 Email: larry@gremminger.com

-LOCATION: The project site is located in Port Bay, within an existing dredged canal and along the south and southwest shores of the Cape Velero Estates Development, in Rockport, Aransas County, Texas.
+LOCATION: The project site is located in Port Bay, within an existing dredged canal and along the south and southwest shores of the Cape Velero Estates Development approximately 3 miles west of Rockport, Aransas County, Texas.
 The project can be located on the U.S.G.S. quadrangle maps titled: Bayside and Rockport, Texas.